ganeshnikhil/system_ai_transformer/README.md

-Certainly!
-Below is a suggested README.md content based on the provided code:

 ---

 # AI Assistant Demo

 This repository contains a demonstration of an AI assistant capable of performing various tasks such as generating stories, songs, summaries, opening webpages, downloading YouTube videos, and sending emails.
-The assistant utilizes OpenAI's GPT-3 model, YouTube's API, and other Python libraries to accomplish these tasks.
+The assistant utilizes OpenAI's GPT-3 model and hugging face models , YouTube's API, and other Python libraries to accomplish these tasks.
+There is a lot of details and prompts in the program someone can  take ideas from this and make their own coustimize system ai.

 ## Features